 How can I clean the corundum whetstones?

 It's best to clean the corundum whetstones by gently rubbing both their surfaces against each other.
 Just a few circular motions are enough to clean them.
-If you have only one of the two corundum whetstones, you can clean it carefully with some fine sandpaper.
+If you only have one of the whetstones, you can clean it with some sandpaper, an eraser or a wet brush.